yeswehack/pp-finder/README.md

 To hunt for prototype pollution gadgets, pp-finder will parse the javascript source code of every file it finds in the provided directory.

-It will use the `--experimental-loader` options from nodejs to perform ast modifications on the fly.
+It will use the `--experimental-loader` options from nodejs to perform ast modifications on the fly (Tested with node v18.18.2).

 ```shell
 $ node --experimental-loader pp-finder ./index.js